H3rmt/hyprswitch/tests/switch/README.md

 `--key F6` exercises a configured switch key.
 Set `HYPRSHELL_EXPERIMENTAL=1` to exercise live thumbnails in a build with the `live_windows` feature.

+`--case data-failure` injects two failed initial window-data reads, then checks that the next quick chord selects the recent window and hides the overlay without Escape.
+It also checks that failed opens stop polling and that the successful retry acknowledges all delivered Lua open IDs.
+This case is included in `all`.

 `--legacy --case basic` requires a compositor which actually accepts legacy configuration files.
 The harness checks configuration errors before starting the daemon.
 A current Lua-only compositor cannot validate this path.
 Injecting an